nicholsons/comp0034-week10/activities/flask_login.md

 - Close the browser and wait longer than a minute, you should be logged out (login shows in the navbar)
 - Choose Logout from the navbar, you should be logged out (login shows in the navbar)

 You have already used the `@login_required` decorator to the logout function.
-Add this to any other routes that you wish the user to be logged in before they can view it.
+Add this to any other routes where you want the user to be logged in before they can view it.